bijan-dev/KiCad-3PDT-PCB-project/README.md

 ![](./3pdt_render.png)

 Hello, this is a KiCad project for a 3PDT PCB board.
-This will allow a guitar pedal with a 3PDT to be wired in true bypass.
+This will allow a guitar pedal with a 3PDT [like this](https://stompboxparts.com/footswitches/3pdt-footswitch-solder-lug-vimex/) to be wired in true bypass.

 IJ = Input Jack
 IN = PCB Input